tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 transports (e.g., SCTP {{?RFC4960}}), they SHOULD be buffered and processed once the handshake completes.
 Note that TLS's restrictions on when packets may be sent still apply, and the receiver treats the packets as if they were sent in the right order.
-In particular, it is still impermissible to send data prior to completion of the first handshake.

 Implementations MUST send retransmissions of lost messages using the same epoch and keying material as the original transmission.